UnitedHealth Group Inc (UNH): A Deep Dive into Its Financial Metrics and Competitive Strengths

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
 With a high profitability rank and a slightly lower GF Value rank, GuruFocus assigned UnitedHealth Group Inc the GF Score of 97 out of 100, which signals the highest outperformance potential.

-UnitedHealth Group Inc, with a market cap of $442.93 billion and sales of $348.52 billion, is one of the largest private health insurers, providing medical benefits to 50 million members globally, including 5 million outside the U.S. at the end of 2021.
+UnitedHealth Group Inc, with a market cap of $441.14 billion and sales of $348.52 billion, is one of the largest private health insurers, providing medical benefits to 50 million members globally, including 5 million outside the U.S. at the end of 2021.
 As a leader in employer-sponsored, self-directed, and government-backed insurance plans, UnitedHealth has obtained massive scale in managed care.
 Along with its insurance assets, UnitedHealth's continued investments in its Optum franchises have created a healthcare services colossus that spans everything from medical and pharmaceutical benefits to providing outpatient care and analytics to both affiliated and third-party customers.
+The company's operating margin stands at 8.75%.

 According to the Financial Strength rating, UnitedHealth Group Inc's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.
 The Interest Coverage ratio for UnitedHealth Group Inc stands impressively at 10.99, underscoring its strong capability to cover its interest obligations.
 This robust financial position resonates with the wisdom of legendary investor Benjamin Graham, who favored companies with an interest coverage ratio of at least 5.
 With a favorable Debt-to-Revenue ratio of 0.19, UnitedHealth Group Inc's strategic handling of debt solidifies its financial health.